 To assess our spiritual wellness, we assess the health level of our personality and instincts.
 We recommend the Enneagram of Personality Profile for assessing the health of personality and instinct (2).
 There are some free online tests that will provide you with personality type, but you will need to read about the levels of wellness to understand where you are on the levels of development.

 Another way to assess spiritual wellness to determine the level of cultural programming.
 Cultural programming can override our ability to use common sense.
 It can set up boundaries or beliefs that not only prevent you from seeing the truth but also motivate you to defend your beliefs with violence.
-Here is a list of questions that can help you understand the level of religious programming in your life.
+Here are three questions that can help you understand the level of religious programming in your life.

-2) Are the problems of the world caused by a specific ethnic or racial background?
+- Second, are the problems of the world caused by another religion, or people from a certain ethnic or racial background?

 The Key to Spiritual Assessment

 If you answer yes to one of these questions, it is a sign that religious programming is likely to have an adverse effect on your thinking and values.
 You may support bias and discrimination because you think your beliefs make you superior.
 If you are raised in a religious family or community, then this is not your fault.
 However, now it is your responsibility to fix your thinking.
 This is because your beliefs have an adverse effect on the world.